jbomhold3/ApexDesignsSLDocs/towncontrol/groups.md

 :::image type="content" source="../images/towncontrol/settingsgroups/mainselected.jpg" alt-text="Groups":::

 ## Static Groups
-With TownControl V4 we are introducing new static groups.
-These are quick helpers to get you start with basic tasks.
+With TownControl V4, we are introducing new static groups.
+These are quick helpers to get you to start with basic tasks.
 The following is a list of static groups and their abilities.
 >[!NOTE]
 >Static groups can not be deleted.